Mark Hansen, Ph.D.

 Prior to his current role, Dr. Hansen served as Chief Academic Officer for the Pewaukee School District; Assistant Superintendent for Curriculum and Instruction at the School District of Waukesha; Principal of Waukesha South High School; Assistant Principal for Waukesha, Brown Deer, and Pewaukee districts; and as a Social Studies teacher for Pewaukee.
 Over his career, he has been known as an innovator and risk taker including the establishment of two charter schools that emphasize engineering and health care career preparation.

 In 2006, Dr. Hansen was named Wisconsin High School Principal of the Year by the Association of Wisconsin School Administrators and was one of three finalists for National Principal of the Year by the National Association of Secondary School Principals.
 In 2018, Dr. Hansen completed his national superintendent certification through AASA.
+In 2021, he received the 2021 Advocate of the Year Award from the Waukesha County Business Alliance for demonstrating incredible dedication to making Waukesha County a vibrant community.

 Mark and his wife have 2 boys together and his greatest joy is spending time with his family.
 He also enjoys making time for faith, fitness, and fun!